Gossard: Advertising campaigns

 In 1996 Sophie Anderton appeared in the Gossard Glossies "Girl in the grass" national advertising campaign shot by Herb Ritts, which included the tag line "Who said a woman couldn't get pleasure from something soft?"
 The campaign attracted a record number of complaints (321) to the Advertising Standards Authority, none of which were upheld.

 In 2002 Gossard introduced their G-String models, which immediately sold out.
-The G-Strings with diamantes and the signature "G" logo became very popular in the 2000s.
-Emma Willis was announced as the face of Gossard, a "Gossard Girl" this year for the Showtime reimagining of Belle Epoque.
+The G-Strings with diamantes and the "G" logo became popular in the 2000s.
+Emma Willis was announced as the face of Gossard.

-Following an appearance on Celebrity Big Brother 2013, Gossard girl Sophie Anderton recreated her iconic "bed of hay" Glossies campaign 17 years after the original.
-Now aged 36 Anderton was quoted saying "I'm now a woman not a young girl.
+Following an appearance on Celebrity Big Brother 2013, Gossard girl Sophie Anderton recreated her "bed of hay" Glossies campaign 17 years after the original.
+"I'm now a woman not a young girl.
 So I feel I embrace my body more and I am definitely more confident than I was at 19.
 I couldn't believe when Gossard booked me the first time, it was very surreal.
-But this time it was like returning home."
+But this time it was like returning home," Anderton said.

 In December 2014, Olympia Valance became the new face and body of Gossard.
 Of her role, she said "The last year has been a whirlwind and to work with such an established name as Gossard is a dream come true.
 I absolutely love working on Neighbours and the fact that I am able to come over to England and do an incredible campaign like this is a credit to the show's following, both here and down under."
 Valance has appeared in photo shoots for the brand's swimwear and lingerie collections, including their 2015 spring/summer campaign.

 In 2022 Gossard released the "I am Enough" campaign, celebrating body positivity.
-Gossard have developed the size range further to G.
+Gossard developed the size range further to G.